Here we will see the difference between N-type and P-type semiconductors. We also see the definition of p type and n type semiconductor. Let see,

 As previous we What is semiconductor? and the types of semiconductor.
 There are mainly two types of semiconductor, we can divide into,

 - Extrinsic semiconductor

-A semiconductor which contains some impurities is called extrinsic semiconductor.
+A semiconductor that contains some impurities is called extrinsic semiconductor.
 After adding some impurities in the pure semiconductor, we can improve some properties of semiconductor material.
 The process of adding impurities is called doping.

 The main purpose of doping is to add impurities in the semiconductor and increase the numbers of electrons or holes in the semiconductor material.
-Depending upon the added impurities, P-type and N-type semiconductor can be decided.
+Depending upon the added impurities, P-type and N-type semiconductors can be decided.

 In a p-type semiconductor, the III group element of the periodic table is added as a doping element, whereas in n-type the V group element is the doping element.
-As an example, When trivalent impurities like Al, Ga etc. are added in Silicon, P-type semiconductor formed.
+As an example, When trivalent impurities like Al, Ga, etc. are added in Silicon, P-type semiconductor formed.
 When Pentavalent impurities like P, As, Sb, Bi are added in silicon, n-type semiconductor formed.

 Difference between P-type and N-type semiconductor in Tabular Form

 |BASIS OF DIFFERENCE||p TYPE SEMICONDUCTOR||n TYPE SEMICONDUCTOR|